marcioAlmada/annotations/README.md

 ### Grepping and traversing

 Annotations will grow and you will need to manage them.
-That's why we give you an `AnnotationsBag` so you can easily "query" annotations by namespace or go crazy with some regex:
+That's why we give you an `AnnotationsBag` so you can easily organize and pick annotations by name, namespace or go crazy with some regex:

 ```php
 /**